mattidell/MavensMate/mm/README.md

 $ mm -o compile_project
 ```

-You can also use mm to provide a default UI for tasks like creating a new projec, editing a project, running unit tests & anonymous apex, & deploying metadata to servers.
+You can also use mm to provide a default UI for tasks like creating a new project, editing a project, running unit tests & anonymous apex, & deploying metadata to servers.
 Just use the --ui flag:

 ```
 $ mm -o new_project --ui